-At The Southern Letterpress , we offer letterpress printing and design services.
-Through public events and workshops, we educate about the art and history of letterpress printing with the goal of making letterpress printing accessible and affordable to the Southeastern United States.
-We have studios in St Pete, Florida and New Orleans, Louisiana.
+At The Southern Letterpress, we offer high-quality letterpress printing and design services.
+Through public events and workshops, we educate about the art and history of letterpress printing with the goal of making letterpress printing accessible to the Southeastern United States.

 We provide an array of printing options from handset metal and wood type, in-house photo polymer plates technology, and hand-carved lino blocks.
 Please contact us for an estimate for your project!

 The Southern Letterpress embraces the unique culture of the Southeast.
 Our focus on local art and culture is evident in our work.
-We engage with our communities through events, workshops, and sharing space and resources.
-We gain inspiration from the breezy Gulf Coast, decadent music festivals and impromptu second lines, basking in the rich summer heat, and the folklore of the South.
+We engage with our community through events, workshops, and sharing space and resources.
+We gain inspiration from the breezy Gulf Coast, decadent music festivals and impromptu second lines, the rich summer heat, and the folklore of the South.

 We have been printing across the Southeast since 2006.
 We have spread our love of the craft of letterpress in Alabama, Mississippi, Florida and Louisiana.
 We have over 20 years experience producing and teaching about letterpress printing, typography, design, and book arts.

 The Southern Letterpress opened on Labor Day 2011 in Columbus, Mississippi, in the front office of one of the last locally-printed newspapers in the country, The Columbus Dispatch.
 In 1840, a newspaper called The Southern published at this very location, and we chose to align ourselves with the storied history of printing in the south by naming our press The Southern Letterpress.